 It is a timely moment to introduce skills required for open government in Lebanon, as the Civil Service Board (CSB) and OMSAR are – at the time of writing – conducting a project about Lebanon’s public service documenting and defining job positions and responsibilities.
 It is part of a call for restructuring the public sector echoed in the ministerial statement of the 2019 government (Lebanese Forces 2019).
 One of the objectives under this restructuring target is to carry out a comprehensive mapping of all government institutions, including staff vacancies and surplus, in order to determine the functional needs of each department.
 This could be the occasion to introduce responsibilities as well as skills related to open government in certain job positions/descriptions.
 OMSAR is already working on defining the job description and tasks of the official responsible for access to information, a commitment of the national action plan for the implementation of the access to information law, which could serve as a good practice to build on.

-Introducing these skills in the job description, and considering them in future hiring processes is however only one possible approach.
+Introducing these skills in the job description and considering them in future hiring processes is however only one possible approach.
 Training public officials and thereby enabling them to acquire the required skills is another approach.
 This is of particular importance in the current situation, where the 2017 hiring freeze as foreseen by Law #46 dated 21/8/2017 does not allow for the recruitment of further public officials (Lebanon: Voluntary National Review on Sustainable Development Goals 2018).
 The existing e-Learning portal currently run by OMSAR, and which is envisioned to be transformed into a hub for a national digital academy portal, and currently including courses such as on relations with citizens, strategic planning, public employment, management and change management, projects management in the digital age and conflict management, could be further developed to include a course on open government principles and their application in the public administration.
 To develop the course OMSAR could partner with international organisations, universities and training institutes such as the Institut des Finances Basil Fuleihan.